opedal/slangvolution/README.md

 To get the APD scores on representations reduced to 100 dimensions with PCA run:

-`get_semantic_change_scores.py --method apd --reduction pca`
+`get_semantic_change_scores.py --method apd --reduction pca --type slang`

-Once the frequencies are saved, run

-`frequency_change_analysis.py`
+If you would like to experiment with different semantic change score metrics, you will find the relevant code in `semantic_change.py`.

-To save dataframes with the frequency change statistics for each word type
+**[TODO: FIX] Once the frequencies are saved, run `frequency_change_analysis.py` to save dataframes with the frequency change statistics for each word type**

+## Causal Analysis

+The input file for the causal analysis is readily available as `causal_data_input.csv`.

+## Other

+Code for pos tagging is provided in `pos_tagging.py`.